Is your cruise line headed to Iceland?

 The following rules and guidelines have been set forth by the Environmental agency in Iceland and AECO regarding our nature reserves and other fragile ecosystems on the island.
 Cruise Iceland supports sustainable tourism and we ask our cruise lines and passengers to read and follow these rules and regulations.

 The Environment Agency of Iceland wishes to point out the following:

-It is required to report your travel plans to the Environmental Agency at email@example.com if you plan on visiting the nature reserve between April 15th and June 15th, because of the fragile state at that time.
-Click here for further details.
+If you meet this criteria it is required to report your travel plans to the Environmental Agency at firstname.lastname@example.org if you plan on visiting the nature reserve between April 15th and June 15th, because of the fragile state at that time.

 Protected areas in Iceland

 Further site specific guidelines can be found on AECO´s website.